lwanjiku-analyst/lwanjiku-analyst-POWERBI-profit-growth-analysis--Super-store-Data/README.md

-## Interactive visualizations built from the Global Superstore dataset, showcasing profit trends across categories, regions, and time.This project highlights how modern BI tools can transform raw data into actionable business insights
+### I built Interactive visualizations  from the Global Superstore dataset, showcasing profit trends across categories, regions, and time.This project highlights how modern BI tools can transform raw data into actionable business insights

-##  Profit Growth by Quarter & Category
+### Profit Growth by Quarter & Category

 **ViZ:** Area Chart